 NCC’s Health and Social Services Department is expanding its food storage area from its existing storage shelves inside the building at 220 Bruce St. to a large room formerly used as a storage space near the entrance of the building.
 The new space allows for two new large freezers to store perishables such as meats, according to Tahisha Chambers, Director of New Community Home Friend Program who also oversees the food pantry.
 Previously, the emergency pantry had one freezer, she said.

-Social Services is working with the Environmental Services staff to renovate the unused storage room to store both perishable and nonperishable item
+Social Services is working with the Environmental Services staff to renovate the unused storage room to store both perishable and nonperishable items.

-Food bags for individuals contained rice, oatmeal, vegetables, beans, frozen whole chicken, peanuts, macaroni and cheese, canned fruit and canned chicken.
-In addition to those items, ags prepared for families included cereal and milk.
+Food bags for individuals contain rice, oatmeal, vegetables, beans, frozen whole chicken, peanuts, macaroni and cheese, canned fruit and canned chicken.
+In addition to those items, bags prepared for families include cereal and milk.